 To begin with, ask yourself this question: “Who is providing my extended car warranty coverage?”
 Service contracts are either backed by a third party or the automaker.
 Knowing the company behind your warranty coverage will help you deduce whether your warranty is worth its salt.

 While manufacturers’ extended vehicle warranties are good, they cost a lot more compared to warranties backed by independent companies.
 If you opt for the independent company route, look at their rating.
-Ideally, look online for reviews such as protect my car reviews to ascertain if your preferred company is reputable.
+Ideally, to find a reputable provider online, look for reviews such as protect my car reviews to ascertain if your preferred company is reputable.

 Read the Fine Print